Organized by: Red Bull Untapped

 Wherever rules contradictions, alterations or speficications occur, this website (as the event's fact sheet) will take precedence, followed by the FAQ, followed by the official document.
 If multiple languages of any document are made available, only the English versions will be considered.

 All Red Bull Untapped qualifiers are free and open to all eligible players.
 There is no limit to the number of Qualifiers a player may play in, but each individual event may have its own limitations and restrictions (based on its type).
-Participants can sign up for Red Bull Untapped qualifiers through mtgmelee.com up until 20:00 CEST on the evening before the tournament(s) of their choice.
+Participants can sign up for Red Bull Untapped qualifiers through mtgmelee.com up until half an hour before the tournament(s) of their choice.
 Late registrations will not be processed.

 International Qualifier events are open to all players worldwide.
 These events are not generally meant to be capped and are meant to be played over two days.